Skip to main content

 Replaced type instance

 To retrieve a replaced type instance, use the Get<T> public static parameterized method.
 The ClassFactory factory provides this method.
 The replaced type serves as a generic method parameter.
-Learn more about the Get<T> method in the .NET class library.
+Learn more about the Get<T> method: .NET classes reference.

 Example that retrieves the replaced type instance